Selective disk backup and restore for Azure virtual machines

 az backup item show -c {vmname} -n {vmname} --vault-name {vaultname} --resource-group {resourcegroup}

-Ensure you're using Azure PowerShell version 3.7.0 or higher.
+Ensure that you're using Azure PowerShell version 3.7.0 or later.

-During the configure protection operation, you need to specify the disk list setting with an inclusion / exclusion parameter, giving the LUN numbers of the disks to be included or excluded in the backup.
+During the configure-protection operation, you need to specify the disk list setting with an inclusion or exclusion parameter.
+Give the LUNs of the disks to be included or excluded in the backup.

-The configure protection operation overrides the previous settings, they will not be cumulative.
+The configure-protection operation overrides the previous settings, so they're not cumulative.

 Enable backup with PowerShell